How to Decorate a Master Bedroom

 Lifestyle blogger Jenny Lambert shares her tips for styling a master bedroom.

-Master bedrooms live double lives.
+Master bedrooms lead double lives.
 In the morning, they need to be helpful enough to get you dressed and out the door on time.
 In the evening, they need to be calm and relaxing so you can unwind before your head hits the pillow.
 I think it’s a lot to ask of a room when it comes to decorating!
 Here are my top three tips to consider when planning your room.

 Tip 1: All Is Calm